Queensland's new waste management and resource recovery strategy

-To help develop the new strategy, the Recycling and Waste Management Stakeholder Advisory Group has been formed.
+- consultation and input from the Recycling and Waste Management Stakeholder Advisory Group.
 View the Advisory Group’s Terms of Reference (PDF, 419KB).

 Investigation into the transport of waste in Queensland